Overview

 Research

 New studies are looking at different ways to test for cannabis intoxication.
 One study reviewed the problems with current testing methods and suggested that a breath analysis could be an accurate alternative.
-The development of new testing techniques might help us identify and understand how much cannabis a person has used and if it could be harmful to their health.
+The development of new testing techniques might help us identify and understand how much marijuana a person has used and if it could be harmful to their health.

 Statistics